-The large acorns are sweet and are eaten by a variety of
+The large acorns are sweet and are eaten by a variety of wildlife, although good acorn

 Did You Know?
 The bark of this tree was once used for tanning leather.
-The species takes its common name from American chestnut, which has somewhat similar leaves
+The species takes its common name from American chestnut, which has somewhat similar leaves.